loosewheel/lwscratch/readme.txt

 	Variants - up, down, forward, forward up, forward down, back, back up, back down.

-	Followed by an inventory item.
-Places the given inventory item in the relevant direction if there is nothing at that position, and the item is in the robot's storage.
+	If followed by an inventory item
+		Places the given inventory item in the relevant direction if there is nothing at that position.

+	If followed by a text or variable item
+		Places the inventory item named in the text or variable's value in the relevant direction if there is nothing at that position.

+	*The item must be in the robot's storage.

 Pull
 	If followed by an inventory item
 		Moves one of the given inventory items from an inventory (chest) immediately in front of the robot, into the robot's storage if it can fit.

+	If followed by a text or variable item
+		Moves one of the inventory items named in the text or variable's value from an inventory (chest) immediately in front of the robot, into the robot's storage if it can fit.

 	If followed by a blank space
 		Moves everything from an inventory (chest) immediately in front of